-In connection with the closing by Avenue of an underwritten public offering on October 11, 2022, Avenue consummated the transactions contemplated by the Share Repurchase Agreement with InvaGen, pursuant to which Avenue repurchased 100% of the shares in Avenue held by InvaGen (the "InvaGen Shares") for a purchase price of \$3 million.
-In addition, under the Share Repurchase Agreement Avenue agreed to pay InvaGen an additional amount as a contingent fee, payable in the form of seven and a half percent (7.5%) of the proceeds of future financings, up to \$4 million.
-In connection with the closing of the January 2023 Avenue Registered Direct and Private Placement (see Note 13, Stockholders' Equity), which occurred on January 31, 2023, Avenue made a payment of \$0.2 million to InvaGen on February 3, 2023.
-In connection with the closing of an offering in November (see Note 19, Subsequent Events), Avenue owes a fee of approximately \$0.3 million to InvaGen.
+Under the Share Repurchase Agreement between Avenue and InvaGen Pharmaceuticals, Inc. ("InvaGen") under which Avenue repurchased all of InvaGen's shares in Avenue, Avenue agreed to pay InvaGen an additional amount as a contingent fee, payable in the form of seven and a half percent (7.5%) of the proceeds of future financings, until \$4.0 million in the aggregate is paid to InvaGen.
+In connection with the closing of the January 2024 Warrant Inducement (as defined below, see Note 6), Avenue made a payment of \$0.3 million to InvaGen.
+In connection with the May 2024 Warrant Inducement (as defined below, see Note 19), Avenue made a payment of \$0.3 million to InvaGen.